RBFZ/weather_data/README.md

 # weather_data
-Creates a way to obtain the weather data and temperature of a location.
+Creates a way to obtain the weather data and temperature of a location from user input.